 Medication for PTSD is not meant to be a permanent solution.
 Sometimes, though, short-term use can be helpful in conjunction with therapy to get you through and past particularly troublesome times.

 7. Find Support with Talkspace

 Post-traumatic stress disorder can cause severe anxiety disorder symptoms in war veterans, first responders, victims of abuse, or anyone else who witnesses or experiences terrifying, traumatic events.
 Some people begin to self-medicate or use drugs or alcohol to numb their painful symptoms.Fortunately, therapy is hugely effective in treating PTSD, and there are many other methods you can use to help to ease symptoms naturally.
-If you suffer from the memories of traumatic events, online therapy with Talkspace can teach you ways to cope with PTSD, lessen symptom frequency, and enhance your quality of life.
+If you suffer from the memories of traumatic events, online therapy with Talkspace can teach you ways to cope with PTSD in the workplace, at home, and everywhere in between.
+Gain valuable tools to lessen symptom frequency, and enhance your quality of life.
+Learn more about how to deal with PTSD today — you don’t have to let post-traumatic stress disorder take over your life., lessen symptom frequency, and enhance your quality of life.
 Learn more about how to deal with PTSD today — you don’t have to let post-traumatic stress disorder take over your life.